-76. The motion judge concluded that no value would be added to the Charter analysis by "repeating or repackaging the analysis under different constitutional headings" because "the interests protected by [ss.
+- 76. The motion judge concluded that no value would be added to the Charter analysis by "repeating or repackaging the analysis under different constitutional headings" because "the interests protected by [ss.
 2(b), (c) and(d)] are, in this case, wholly subsumed by the s.
-2(a) analysis."95

-77. The motion judge's decision not to conduct separate Charter analyses under ss.

-2(b), (c) and (d) was consistent with the approach followed by the Supreme Court of conduct separate analyses of alleged breaches of ss.
+2(a) analysis." - 77.
+The motion judge's decision not to conduct separate Charter analyses under ss.
+2(b), (c) and (d) was consistent with the approach followed by the Supreme Court of Canada in Trinity Western.
+After finding a breach of s.
+2(a), the Court declined to conduct separate analyses of alleged breaches of ss.
 2(b), 2(d), and 15: